DwarKapex/cmake-small-project-template/docs/docs/cmake/general.md

 # Build and run
 ## Build

-Run these simple commands to build and test the example:
+To build and run the example, follow these simple commands:

 ```bash
 $> cd </path/to/folder>